Kommunicate-io/Kommunicate-Web-SDK/docs/docs/bot-configration.md

 Go to [Kommunicate Dashboard -> Settings -> Conversation rules](https://dashboard.kommunicate.io/settings/agent-assignment) and enable "Assign new conversations to bot" and select the bot from drop down list.

 Once this is done, all new incoming conversations will be assigned to the selected bot.
 You can test it out by starting a new conversation from your website and see how your bot reply.
-You can always design your bot to handoff t
+You can always design your bot to handoff the conversation to human agents if it's not able to answer.

 ## Assign conversations to specific bots based on the webpage

-If you wish to assign conversations to specific bots based on which webpage the conversation is started from, pass an array of botIds in `botIds` parameter in the [installation script](https://docs.kommunicate.io/docs/web-installation.html#script) in webpages where the specific bot need to be the default bot to handle incoming conversations.
+If you wish to assign conversations to specific bots based on which webpage the conversation is started from, pass a botId in `botIds` array in the [installation script](https://docs.kommunicate.io/docs/web-installation.html#script) in webpages where the specific bot need to be the default bot to handle incoming conversations.

 ```javascript
      ...